 When every person is putting all their energy and attention into being the best version of themselves and creating the life they want to live, they won’t have time to, or need to look over their shoulder to see what anyone else is doing or feel threatened by them.
 Then we’ll have an end to discrimination and all the other ugly parts of humanity.

-Last year, during pride weekend in Belfast I had a speaking event and we decided to bring the kids with us and make it a family trip.
+In 2019, during pride weekend in Belfast I had a speaking event and we decided to bring the kids with us and make it a family trip.
 The city was awash with colour, laughter, music, smiles and fun.
 Families, children, teenagers, revelers young and old all contributing to and simultaneously soaking up the carnival atmosphere, decked out in rainbow clothes and creative gorgeousness.
 I was so happy that we had made the decision to bring the kids with us and immerse ourselves in this beautiful experience.
 To me it was a micro representation of what the world should and could be like, a true expression of the innate nature of human beings, to love and be loved, regardless of any label.

 That is why I will be making pride weekend a family trip for many years to come and why I wear my rainbow boots with pride!